yhwang/prestodb.github.io/website/blog/2023-08-17-scaling-presto-panel-blog.md

 ## Presto at Uber - Enhancing User Experience with Presto

 Gurmeet Singh, a software engineer in the Uber Presto team, discusses Uber's journey with Presto and its impact on user experience.
 Previously working in the storage domain, Gurmeet transitioned to the analytics layer at Uber, where he witnessed firsthand how Presto drives business use cases and improves user satisfaction.
 Key use cases are exploratory analytics for operations teams who want to do analysis on how operations are doing, as well as batch ETL workloads where you run a query on an ad hoc basis but you want to convert it to a pipeline.
-Dashboarding, reporting, and experimentation analysis is also done with Presto.
+Dashboarding, reporting, and experimentation analysis are also done with Presto.

 ### Key Metrics